-Your surgeon will remove any lymph nodes from your armpit through the same cut.
+Your surgeon will usually remove any lymph nodes from your armpit through the same cut or through another cut closer to your armpit.
 They will go through the fatty tissue of your armpit to remove them.

 Your surgeon will tell you before the operation if they need to remove any of your lymph nodes.
 They may need to remove 1 or 2 targeted lymph nodes (sentinel node biopsy), about 4 or 5 random lymph nodes (axillary sampling) or most of your lymph nodes (axillary node clearance).

-Your surgeon may insert drains (tubes) under your skin to help your wound to heal.
+Your surgeon may insert drains (tubes) in the cut to help your wound to heal.
 They will close the cut with stitches, clips or glue.
 Your surgeon may place dissolvable stitches under your skin so you cannot see them.